kpoptrashBlaenk/Vue/README.md

 ### Fix intellisense

-create shims-vue.d.ts in src folder and paste this:
+Create shims-vue.d.ts in src folder and paste this:
 ```typescript
 declare module '*.vue' {
     import { DefineComponent } from 'vue'